kettanaito/naming-cheatsheet/README.md

 }
 ```

-> Note that language-specific assumptions may allow to ommit the context in some cases.
+> Some language-specific assumptions may allow to ommit the context.
 For example, in JavaScript it is common that `filter` operates on Array.
 Adding explicit `filterArray` would be unnecessary.

 ---

 ## Prefixes

 Prefix enhances the meaning of a variable.
+It is rarely used in function names.

 ### `is`
-Describes certain characteristic or state of the current context (returns `boolean`).
+Describes a characteristic or state of the current context (usually `boolean`).

 ```js
 const color = 'blue'